vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

 that one change to the modules design will fix them both: **Module interface unit locations must be deterministic**.

-There are two alternative ideals to enforce this:
+There are two alternative ideas to enforce this:

 1. Force MIU filenames to derive from the module's name.
 This mimics the design of header filenames being directly related to how they are found from an